charles-m-knox/charles-m-knox.github.io/blog/content/about/index.md

 ## Ways to support me directly

 If you have an ad blocker turned on, and absolutely don't want to turn it off, I understand.
+I don't make much money from the ads anyways, since I personally block them and I don't really like them.

 Here are some ways to send me a tip:

+## Buy me a coffee! 🥑

+* **[Buy me a ~~Coffee~~ healthy avocado! 🥑 ](https://www.buymeacoffee.com/charles.m.knox)** I can't drink much coffee, but I do need to eat healthy, and avocados are expensive! 🙂

 ### Tip via crypto currencies